lojban/lbcs/README.txt

-This is a set of scripts for managing containerized services using an individual account for each service, and running the containers in rootless podman.
+This is a set of scripts for managing containerized systems using an individual account for each system, and running the containers in rootless podman.

-If you're setting up a new service, read README-Installation.txt
+If you're setting up a new system, read README-Installation.txt

-If you're managing an extant service, read README-Basic-Usage.txt
+If you're managing an extant system, read README-Basic-Usage.txt